Healthcare Debates: Single-Payer vs. Multi-Payer

 Simply put, a single-payer system of healthcare is where a single entity is responsible for collecting the funds that pay for healthcare on behalf of an entire population.
 A multi-payer system, by contrast, allows multiple entities (e.g., insurance companies) to collect and pay for those services.

-In reality, the term single-payer is murkier than that and there’s a lot of room for variation.
-When looking to our global counterparts, the single-payer system in some rich economies (Germany, the Netherlands, and Switzerland) allows people to enroll in multiple insurance plans that are run by both private companies and non-profit organizations.
-Other countries, such as the United Kingdom, have government both run hospitals and employ physicians.
-Each system is the result of numerous iterations and a long evolution.
+In reality, the term single-payer is more complex than that, with considerable variation.
+When compared to our global counterparts, the single-payer system in some wealthy economies (Germany, the Netherlands, and Switzerland) allows people to enroll in multiple insurance plans managed by both private companies and non-profit organizations.
+Other countries, such as the United Kingdom, have government-run hospitals and employ physicians.
+Each system is the result of many iterations and a long evolution.

 History of Single-Payer Healthcare in the U.S.